jtauber/greek-texts/reference_schemes.md

 * directory layout follows Capitains Guidlines
 * references are defined in a refsDecls section then inferred from the XML hierarchy based on regexes and XPath

+## Sleeptillseven LXX

+* like AF but including book name and with different delimiter character: `Genesis::1:1`
+* Filenames are not sortable.
+* References are not sortable.

+## Nathans LXX

+* like MorphGNT, token-per-line with whitespace-delimited columns (although BBCCCVVV for references)
+* Filenames are prefixed with a two-digit number so are sortable.
+*